SixArm/unix-system-version-information/README.md

     BuildVersion:14A389

-## /etc/*-release file
+## release version files

-Some Unix systems store information in a text file in a typical location.
+Some systems put release version information in a plain text file.

+The file is often called "release" or "version" or similar, and stored in a typical location.

 Examples:

+    $ cat /etc/release
+    ...TODO...

     $ cat /etc/debian_version
     stretch/sid